davelively14/locorum/README.md

   - First time a search is called, agent will load most recent.
 Every time search is run, the agent will store the most recent collection and save it to the repo.
   - Should it load on restart?
     - Probably not.
 Wouldn't scale well and it's true usefulness is as a cache for often requested results.
-- Add some sort of loading notification for each backend to the frontend.
 - Enhance side menu summary for backends
   - Use an icon to indicate overall accuracy for each backend (st: develop a rating system)
 - Handle a lot of results (i.e. more than 10)